CNCUMC/Tick-Happy-Mod/README.md

 [GitHub](https://github.com/CNCUMC/Tick-Happy-Mod) | [NexusMods](https://www.nexusmods.com/scavprototype/mods/420)

-If it detects specific (configurable) mod installed, the game crashes.
+If it detects specfic (configurable) mod installed, the game crashes.

+If the host installation client is not installed, the client cannot enter.

+If both are installed, the client's mod list will be detected.

 _Inspired by [Bat Happy Mod](https://www.curseforge.com/minecraft/mc-mods/bat-happy-mod) for Minecraft by Snownee & forestbat121._